This information can help you understand why some children's behaviour can be challenging and how to support them.

 Continued difficult behaviour

-If a child is displaying difficult or challenging behaviours, consider the following options:
+If a child continues to display difficult or challenging behaviours that putting themselves or other people at risk, consider the following options:

-• temporary suspension or permanent exclusion – a last resort, after all efforts to address any challenge have been exhausted, in exceptional circumstances where that child or other children are no longer safe
+- As a last resort - temporary suspension or permanent exclusion – after all efforts to address any challenge have been exhausted, in exceptional circumstances where that child or other children are no longer safe

 Physical intervention